-Beneficiary groups: those organisations or groups of individuals who will benefit from the change that the project will deliver.
+Beneficiary groups: Those organisations or groups of individuals who will benefit from the change that the project will deliver.

-Gantt Chart: a chart that illustrates the project plan, including the timing of project Outputs.
+Gantt chart: A chart that illustrates the project plan, including the timing of project outputs.
 This does not need to be in a specific software tool, but should show what will be done, by when and by who throughout the project duration.

-Grant Manager: ICF Consulting will be named as a Grant Manager in the Grant Agreement and will be the main point of contact for implementing partners
+Grant Manager: ICF Consulting will be named as a Grant Manager in the grant agreement and will be the main point of contact for implementing partners.

-Her Majesty's Government (HMG): The Government of the United Kingdom
+Her Majesty's Government (HMG): The Government of the United Kingdom.

-Impact: a higher-level strategic goal to which the project is expected to contribute.
+Impact: A higher-level strategic goal to which the project is expected to contribute.
 UK PACT's intended impact is accelerated emissions reductions in target countries.

-Input: the raw materials that provide the basis for a project.
+Input: The raw materials that provide the basis for a project.
 Inputs can include money, technical expertise, relationships and personnel.

-Lead Implementing Organisation: The primary point of contact for the UK PACT Green Recovery Challenge Fund and the lead organisation of a consortium
+Lead implementing organisation: The primary point of contact for UK PACT and the lead organisation of a consortium.

-Logframe: A project planning and oversight tool consisting of indicators and milestones for key inputs, outcomes and impacts.
+Logframe: A project planning and oversight tool consisting of indicators and milestones for key inputs, outputs, outcomes and impacts.

-Outcome: the medium-term benefits that a project is designed to deliver through the implementation and use of the outputs.
+Outcome: The medium-term benefits that a project is designed to deliver through the implementation and use of the outputs.

-Output: the tangible and intangible products that result from project.
+Output: The tangible and intangible products that result from project.
 These should be sufficient to achieve the project outcome and be something that the project can guarantee to deliver.

-Partner Implementing Organisation: An organisation working with the lead implementing organisation within a consortium, to deliver the UK PACT Green Recovery Challenge Fund project
+Partner implementing organisation: An organisation working with the lead implementing organisation within a consortium, to deliver the UK PACT project.

 Priority themes: the specific theme which has been allocated to each funding window.
-Details of the themes can be found on the UK PACT Green Recovery Challenge Fund website.
+Details of the themes can be found on the UK PACT website.

-Primary beneficiary groups: those organisations or groups of individuals that the project directly works with, who will benefit from the change that the project will deliver.
+Primary beneficiary groups: Those organisations or groups of individuals that the project directly works with, who will benefit from the change that the project will deliver.
 For example, government, ministries, communities, regional or city level organisations, private sector associations, women's groups, marginalised groups.

-Secondary beneficiary groups: those organisations or groups of individuals that the project indirectly works with, who will benefit from the change that the project will deliver.
+Secondary beneficiary groups: Those organisations or groups of individuals that the project indirectly works with, who will benefit from the change that the project will deliver.
 For example, government, ministries, communities, regional or city level organisations, private sector associations, women's groups, marginalised groups.

-Short term action: actions that you expect beneficiaries to undertake in the short-term (3-6 months) following the delivery of planned output
+Short term action: Actions that you expect beneficiaries to undertake in the short-term (3-6 months) following the delivery of planned output.

-1 Programme Overview
+1 Programme overview